mne-tools/mne-python/doc/install/contributing.rst

 All contributions to MNE-Python are checked against style guidelines described in `PEP 8`_.
 We also check for common coding errors (such as variables that are defined but never used).
-We allow very few exceptions to these guidelines, and use tools such as pep8_, pyflakes_, and flake8_ to check code style automatically.
+We allow very few exceptions to these guidelines, and use tools such as ruff_ to check code style automatically.
 From the :file:`mne-python` root directory, you can check for style violations by running::